 One of the most common questions I get is on how to achieve goals when your partner or spouse does not think the same way as you about these principles.
 There are so many angles to consider, so maybe this is the one that will make a difference for you.

-I’ll be quick to get to the point.
+I’ll get to the point:

 I don’t mean to sound too simplistic here, but that’s what it boils down to.
 If you can’t understand why you aren’t getting the support you’d like to have, then ask yourself, when was the last time you sat down together and talked about what you’d like your future together to look like?
 Where do you see the two of you in ten years?